hpesoj/gsl-pointers/PROPOSAL.md

 g(make_foo()); // error: `indirect(indirect&&)` is deleted
 ```

-Pass by const reference is generally employed as an _optimization_ to avoid making an unnecessary copy of an object that would otherwise be passed by value.
-Conversely, `indirect<T>` should replace `T&` as a function parameter when what you really want is a `T*` but you are using `T&` to eliminate the possibility of a null pointer.
-For example, this:
+Passing by const reference is an _optimization_ that avoids making an unnecessary copy of an object that would otherwise be passed by value.
+However, `indirect<T>` _should_ replace `T&` as a function parameter when what you really want is a `T*` but you are using `T&` to eliminate the possibility of a null pointer.
+For example:

 ```c++
 class foo